itexussoft/docker-manual/README.md

 ## Create automated build in Docker Hub

 We need to create an automated build to store our image on Doker Hub.
-Login to Docker, link your Github or Bitbucket account in setting, and then create automated build.
+Login to Docker Hub, link your Github or Bitbucket account in settings, and then create automated build.

 ![Docker Hub link account](https://raw.githubusercontent.com/nastia-shaternik/docker-manual/master/images/docker-hub-link-gh-account.png)